GonmasPT/Pedestrian-Detection/README.md

 # Object Detection Model Training and Deployment

-This project provides a step-by-step guide for developing and deploying an object detection model using a pre-trained Mask R-CNN finetuned on the Penn-Fudan Database for Pedestrian Detection and Segmentation.
+This project provides a step-by-step guide for developing and deploying an object detection model using a pre-trained Faster R-CNN finetuned on the Penn-Fudan Database for Pedestrian Detection and Segmentation.
 The notebook contains code for model training, evaluation, and deployment, utilizing a simple Gradio app interface.

 ## Table of Contents
 - [Overview](#overview)